mwrnd/innova2_flex_xcku15p_notes/README.md

 ![flashrom read](img/flashrom_read.png)

 Confirm FLASH IC reads are identical, similar to below.
+Inconsistent reads imply there is something wrong with the connection.
+If your programmer supports it, slow down the [SPI Speed](https://manpages.debian.org/testing/flashrom/flashrom.8.en.html#buspirate_spi_programmer) and try again.
 ```Shell
 sha256sum W25Q128save.bin W25Q128save2.bin
 ```

 ![confirm flashrom reads](img/Confirm_flashrom_Reads.png)

 Confirm FLASH IC reads are sensible.
 Notice the `ab cd ef 00 fa de 12 34 56 78 de ad` in the first line of the header.
+An all-ones `ff` data read means the W25Q128 has been erased or was never programmed.
+An all-zeros `00` data read may be an inverted signal line.
 ```Shell
 od -A x -t x1z -v W25Q128save.bin  |  head
 ```

 ![confirm flashrom reads are sensible](img/Confirm_flashrom_Reads_are_Sensible.png)

-Abort this entire procedure if the FLASH contents are not consistent and/or the header is not sensible.
-Something might be wrong with your programmer or its connections.
+If `flashrom` successfully detected the `W25Q128.V` and reads are consistent, then the requirement for sensible reads is a judgement call on your part.

 Use `flashrom` to write the latest Innova-2 firmware to the W25Q128.
 This takes several minutes.
 Note that the 25GbE SFP28 *MNV303212A-ADLT* with DDR4 is nicknamed *Morse* while the 100GbE QSFP *MNV303611A-EDLT* is nicknamed *MorseQ*. `cd` into the appropriate directory.
 ```Shell